mirror/dd-wrt/src/router/python/Doc/library/ipaddress.rst

    The following constitutes a valid IPv4 address:

-   1. A string in decimal-dot notation, consisting of four decimal integers in the inclusive range 0-255, separated by dots (e.g. ``192.168.0.1``).
+   1. A string in decimal-dot notation, consisting of four decimal integers in the inclusive range 0--255, separated by dots (e.g. ``192.168.0.1``).
 Each integer represents an octet (byte) in the address.
-Leading zeroes are tolerated only for values less then 8 (as there is no ambiguity between the decimal and octal interpretations of such strings).
+Leading zeroes are tolerated only for values less than 8 (as there is no ambiguity between the decimal and octal interpretations of such strings).
    2. An integer that fits into 32 bits.
    3. An integer packed into a :class:`bytes` object of length 4 (most